Robin Galloway: Return to Scot FM Breakfast show

-In June 2001, the Guardian Media Group acquired Scot FM from previous owners, the Wireless Group, this resulted in a major overhaul of the station including an on-air rebrand.
-Real Radio Scotland began broadcasting at 8am on Tuesday 8 January 2002 with Robin having the honour of opening the station, and introducing the first song to be played, A Star is Born.
-Not all of his Non Wind up Characters carried over to Real Radio.
-Marie-Clair left in January 2004 and was replaced by Cat Harvey, who become Robin's new Co-host.
+In June 2001, the Guardian Media Group acquired Scot FM from previous owners, the Wireless Group.
+This resulted in a major overhaul of the station including an on-air rebrand.
+Real Radio Scotland began broadcasting at 8am on Tuesday 8 January 2002, with Galloway opening the station.
+Not all of his characters carried over to Real Radio.
+Marie-Clair left in January 2004 and was replaced by Cat Harvey, who become his new co-host.

 Since 2004, Galloway has written a weekly column for The Scottish Sun, which is published every Friday.

 Clyde

-After being Real Radio Scotland Breakfast DJ for ten years, Galloway left the station in November 2010 shortly after an incident in which his producer ran in the nude past Labour Party leader Ed Miliband while he was being interviewed - despite Miliband defending them.
+After being Real Radio Scotland's breakfast DJ for ten years, Galloway left the station in November 2010 shortly after an incident in which his producer ran in the nude past then-Labour Party leader Ed Miliband while he was being interviewed, despite Miliband defending them.

 In January 2011, Galloway rejoined Clyde 1 in Glasgow to present the station's weekday drivetime show.
-In addition, Galloway began presenting a Sunday morning show on 9 October 2011 for the Bauer Scotland network of FM stations including Clyde 1, Forth One, Tay FM, Northsound 1, 96.7 West FM and MFR.
+In addition, he began presenting a Sunday morning show on 9 October 2011 for the Bauer Scotland network of FM stations including Clyde 1, Forth One, Tay FM, Northsound 1, 96.7 West FM and MFR.

-In June 2013, Bauer, the owners of Clyde, announced that Robin was moving over to the AM frequency to start a new networked breakfast show for Clyde 2, Forth 2, Northsound 2, Tay AM and West Sound, as part of its audience growth plans.
+In June 2013, Bauer Radio, the owners of Clyde, announced that Galloway was moving over to the AM frequency to start a new networked breakfast show for Clyde 2, Forth 2, Northsound 2, Tay AM and West Sound, as part of its audience growth plans.
 A Bauer spokesperson said: "His new show is an integral part of Bauer Media’s plans to bring the very best programming and content to audiences across the whole of Scotland, whilst also retaining, producing and broadcasting local news, sport, traffic and travel and ‘what’s on’ information from each of the local Greatest Hits Network stations it serves: Clyde 2, Forth 2, Northsound 2, Tay AM and West Sound.".

-Robin Galloway, said:"Right now I'm pinching myself.
-To host a brand new breakfast show for Scotland is not only an honour but way beyond my wildest dreams.
-Of course, as I'll be rising in the middle of the night, that's it for the dreaming.
-The new show will feature some of my signature segments plus brand new features, the greatest hits and of course everything you need to start your day.
-It really will be the most entertainment you can have with your clothes on - if you know what I mean."

-His last day on Clyde 1 Drive time show was 6 June 2013, with the breakfast show starting on Monday 1 July.
-His network Sunday show continued, to broadcast to Bauer Radio Scottish FM stations until early October 2014.
+His last day on Clyde 1 drivetime show was 6 June 2013, with the breakfast show starting on Monday 1 July.
+His network Sunday show continued until early October 2014.